srujanreddyj/blog/about.md

 ---

-Machine Learning | Industrial Engineer | Data Science | Manufacturing
+Machine Learning | Industrial Engineer | Data Science | Manufacturing I am learning all about machine learning, so I can build machines that build machines, become intelligent, and make our living abundant.

 I am an Industrial and Systems Engineer Graduate, with a specialization in Data Science and Manufacturing track.
-My core interest is in applications of Machine Learning in Industrial Automation.
+  - My core interest is in applications of Machine Learning in Industrial Automation.

-I am learning all about machine learning, so I can build machines that build machines, become intelligent, and make our living abundant.

 Currently, I am looking for a full-time opportunities in Data Science, Machine Learning or related field.
 I love to learn and contribute towards machine learning community in any and every possible way to achieve the goals of smart machines.
 I'm passionate about technology, people and society.

-- 🌱 I’m currently learning Machine Learning and Deep Learning techniques to apply in industrial automation, self-driving technologies.

 - I am proficient in Machine Learning, Data Analysis and Visualization.
 I am passionate about engineer side of Machine learning, that means developing tools that can bring machine learning live, Computer Vision Engineering and Artificial Intelligence.